dymmond/monkay/docs/specials.md

         assert monkay.settings is old_settings
 ```

+## `evaluate_preloads`

+`evaluate_preloads` is a way to load preloads everywhere in the application.
+It returns True if all preloads succeeded.
+This is useful together with `ignore_import_errors=True`.

+### Parameters

+- `preloads` (also positional): import strings to import.
+See [Preloads](./tutorial.md#preloads) for the special syntax.
+- `ignore_import_errors`: Ignore import errors of preloads.
+When `True` (default) not all import
+  strings must be available.
+When `False` all must be available.
+- `package` (Optional).
+Provide a different package as parent package.
+By default (when empty) the package of the Monkay instance is used.

+Note: `monkay.base` contains a slightly different `evaluate_preloads` which uses when no package is provided the `None` package.
+It doesn't require
+an Monkay instance either.

 ## Typings

 Monkay is fully typed and its main class Monkay is a Generic supporting 2 type parameters: